 Vata is comprised of air and ether and thus it is light and subtle.
 You may notice that in this phase of your life intuition heightens and you tap more deeply into your creativity.
 Also, your connection to spirit will naturally deepen and you have a greater chance to tap into inner wisdom.
 Once again, these benefits are all if you pay attention and you choose to make this a conscious journey.
 If not, it will turn into confusion, anxiety, worry, nervousness.
 You get the idea.

 Vata also makes things move.
-I liken menopause to moving house.
-When you are moving you will discover all kinds of things your have forgotten about.
+When you are moving from one place to another, you will discover all kinds of things your have forgotten about.
 You might find stuff that is old or outdated.
 Perhaps things you no longer need, or are worthless to you.
 In short, it’s junk from the back of the closet.
 The same applies to your body.

 Undigested, stuffed emotions that have been stored in your tissues are likely to come up during menopause.
 Excess energy, stress and imbalances that the body was handling before is now getting revealed.
 Yes, it is time to deal with anything you have ignored in the first half of your life.